dinhanhthi/dinhanhthi.com/_posts/ml/2020-03-05-dbscan-hdbscan-clustering.md

 clr = DBSCAN(eps=3, min_cluster_size=3, metric='euclidean')
 ~~~

-Parameters:
+**Parameters**:

-- `min_cluster_size` {% ref https://hdbscan.readthedocs.io/en/latest/parameter_selection.html#selecting-min-cluster-size %} the smallest size grouping that you wish to consider a cluster.
+- `min_cluster_size`: {% ref https://hdbscan.readthedocs.io/en/latest/parameter_selection.html#selecting-min-cluster-size %} the smallest size grouping that you wish to consider a cluster.
-- `min_samples`{% ref https://hdbscan.readthedocs.io/en/latest/parameter_selection.html#selecting-min-samples %}: The number of samples in a neighbourhood for a point to be considered a core point.
+- `min_samples`: {% ref https://hdbscan.readthedocs.io/en/latest/parameter_selection.html#selecting-min-samples %} The number of samples in a neighbourhood for a point to be considered a core point.
 The larger value $\to$ the more points will be declared as noise & clusters will be restricted to progressively more dense areas.

-Results:
+{% hsbox Examples to understand `min_cluster_size` and `min_samples` %}
+Box's content.
+{% endhsbox %}

+**Attributes**:

 - Label `-1` means that this sample is not assigned to any cluster, or noise!
 - `clt.labels_`: labels of clusters (including `-1`)